 - Large distributed scale to better handle instantaneous high load, say, at the start of an event such as a product launch

-To use the Windows Azure CDN, you must have a Windows Azure subscription and enable the feature on the storage account or hosted service in the Windows Azure Management Portal.
+Existing CDN customers can now use the Windows Azure CDN in the Windows Azure Management Portal.
 The CDN is an add-on feature to your subscription and has a separate billing plan.

 Step 1: Create a storage account